The question is often posed “What is the difference between leadership and management?”.

 This is a difficulty that managers will face going forward.
 How can they manage their team, maintain focus and achieve targets, but also lead, inspire and define purpose in each task?

 John Quincy Adams said: “If you inspire others to dream more, learn more, do more and become more, you are a leader.”

 Many management development programmes focus on this crossover and encourage the growth of leadership skills.
-It’s something that we at Bray Leino Learning actively encourage - our Foundation Leadership Programme is aimed at new managers or those without formal training.
+It’s something that we at Bray Leino Learning actively encourage - our Management Development Programme is aimed at new managers or those without formal training.

 It may spark the discussion, how can new managers also be expected to lead their teams?
 With the high level of demands on individuals in the workplace and increasing expectations to deliver, achieve and ‘think outside of the box’, an inspiring manager has become a necessity.